-Auditing for legal compliance will require a review of the minutes of the Town Board.
+Auditing for legal compliance will require a review of the minutes of the governing body.
 In many instances, the minutes will be inadequate histories of the meetings involved.
 We have, therefore, deemed it appropriate to include below a discussion of minutes, so that in those instances where the minutes are substandard, auditors can provide a standard to assist clients in the future recording of meeting minutes.

 Minutes may be defined as a record of the "proceedings" of a deliberative body.
-Various statutes that refer to taking or publishing minutes use the term "proceedings" or "official proceedings."
-See Minn.
-Stat. §§ 384.09 (counties); 412.151, subd.
-1 (statutory cities); 367.11(1) (towns); and 123B.09, subd.
-10 (school districts).
+Minnesota Statutes Section 412.151, subd.
+1, specifically refers to the clerk recording the "proceedings" of the city council.
 The Minnesota Attorney General has used the definition of "proceedings" found at Minn.
 Stat. § 331A.01, subd.
 6, in analyzing the clerk's duties to take minutes.
 This statute states: